ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

   - // @import '~chartiq/plugins/tfc/tfc.css';

 **Note:** Each line of code follows the comment: `// to enable tfc plugin uncomment next line`

+Open the Trade from the Chart panel by selecting the TFC control in the upper right corner of the chart.

 ## Questions and support